Should you be joining in the juicing trend? Before you splash out on the latest gadget and a trolley-full of fruit, weigh up the pros and cons.

-• Juice helps to keep you hydrated.
+• Drinking juice helps to keep you hydrated.

 • Raw fruit and veg are often higher in certain nutrients than cooked ones.
 Vitamins such as vitamin C and folate are reduced when fruit and veg are cooked, so juicing can preserve this goodness.

 • Juicing is an easy way to boost intakes of certain nutrients.
 Citrus fruits, kiwis, berries and tomatoes top up vitamin C levels.
 Red, orange and yellow fruits and vegetables provide beta-carotene and green leafy veg are packed with B vitamin folate.
 Juices are also an easy way to top up antioxidants.
 These help destroy free radicals, which can damage healthy cells and increase the risk of conditions such as heart disease, cancer and Alzheimer’s disease.

 • The jury’s out on whether juicing offers health benefits over whole fruit and veg – little research solely covers juicing.